gregertw/packetstrap/README.md

 Typically, the process includes loading the images, rebooting, installing the partitions and configuring the system, rebooting, load Fedora CoreOS, and install the OKD config, and ... rebooting.
 This takes quite a bit of time.

 NOTE!!!
-The Packet out-of-band console will not be able to show anything once the server has booted into Fedora CoreOS.
+The Packet out-of-band console will not be able to show anything once the server has booted into Fedora CoreOS and you connect too late or disconnect.
+Connect early and stay connected to the console to see how CoreOS bootstrapping is going (or wait...)

 ### Bootstrapping masters and workers